isabella232/dynamic-media-classic.en-1/help/quick-start-video.md

   See the latest support in the [Scene7 Viewers Reference Guide](https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/).

-  Scene7 supports mobile video playback for MP4 H.264 video.
+  Dynamic Media Classic supports mobile video playback for MP4 H.264 video.
 You can find Blackberry devices that support this video format at the following website:

   See [Supported video formats on Blackberry](https://support.blackberry.com/kb/articleDetail?ArticleNumber=000005482).